David Carrington, Trustee

 Sarah Panizzo, Trustee

-Sarah’s career for more than 35 years has been as a commercial solicitor.
+Sarah’s career for more than 35 years was as a commercial solicitor.
 She worked with a City firm, and had responsibility for cross border work with Italy.
-Sarah now works as a consultant to Italian clients.
-She has had non executive board experience of a range of companies and as a charity trustee, including a 30 year involvement with INAS Italian Welfare, and as a lay member of various medical bodies, including as a lay member of the Steering Group of NCEPOD, the National Confidential Enquiry into Patient Outcomes and Death.
+She has had non-executive board experience of a range of companies and as a charity trustee, including a 30 year involvement with INAS Italian Welfare, and as a lay member of various medical bodies, including as a lay member of the Steering Group of NCEPOD, the National Confidential Enquiry into Patient Outcomes and Death.

-In 2004 Sarah began working with Della as her mentor when Della won a Millennium Award to hold a Kurdish fashion show.
-She and Della worked together on other fashion shows and cultural events, and this lead to the formation of Gulan to develop this further.
-Sarah has a home in Venice which has facilitated Gulan funding a bursary for a young Kurdish artist to spend time in Venice during the Art Biennale this year.
+In 2004 Sarah began working with Della when Della won an Award to hold a Kurdish fashion show.
+She and Della worked together on other fashion shows and cultural events.
+This collaboration lead to the formation of Gulan.
+Sarah has travelled many times to the Kurdistan Region of Iraq, and explored its breath-taking countryside and historic sites, and enjoyed the welcome of its hospitable people.
+She has found this an enriching experience.
+Sarah has a home in Venice which facilitated Gulan’s funding bursaries for young Kurdish artists to spend time in Venice during the Art Biennale in 2013 and 2015.

 Carla Garnelas, Trustee